What Is Chorioamnionitis?

 Complications from Chorioamnionitis

-Chorioamnionitis complications can be very dangerous.
+Complications of this condition can be very dangerous.
 One common complication is bacteremia, which is a dangerous blood infection in the mother that can cause the baby to be born early.

 Chorioamnionitis Treatment Options